rpicard/explore-flask/8-templates.md

 We can define our own filters for use in our Jinja templates.
 As an example, we’ll implement a simple `caps` filter to capitalize all of the letters in a string.

-{ NOTE: Jinja already has an `upper` filter that does this, as well as a `capitalize` filter that capitalizes the first character lowercases the rest.
+{ NOTE: Jinja already has an `upper` filter that does this, as well as a `capitalize` filter that capitalizes the first character and lowercases the rest.
 These also handle unicode conversion, but we’ll keep our example focused on the concept at hand.}

 We’re going to define our filter in a module located at _myapp/util/filters.py_.
 This gives us a `util` package in which to put other miscellaneous modules.